benconsult/calculator/README.md

 #3.Enter the secound operand e.g 4

-#4.Press the "=" button to see the result
+#4.Press the "=" button to see the result e.g 16

+#use the CR button to clear the result and start a new operation

+#Note: The input textfield clears the data whenever any of the operator(+,-,/ etc) is clicked

 #Note: You may likely run into some minor errors but notwitstanding , you will still be able to carry out some little mathematical computations.

+#